-The Council's expectation is that the guideline will result in a continuation of the current level of sentences given for dangerous dog offences and is not aware of any evidence that suggests that the proposed guideline will have an adverse impact on any different groups of people.
+The Council's expectation is that the guideline will result in a continuation of the current level of sentences given for burglary offences and is not aware of any evidence that suggests that the proposed changes will have an adverse impact on any different groups of people.
+However, it is aware of the following matters that have been raised previously as potentially adverse impacts which are considered below.